stephendolan/gas-calendar-confluence-note-builder/README.md

 1. Run `clasp push` to push the new user properties you've just defined up to the script
 1. Set up an [Apps Script schedule](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers) for the project you've created.
 1. Enjoy!

+## Advanced Configuration

+There are a couple of flags you can flip on and off in the code to change the behavior, and those can be deployed to your project with a simple `clasp push` if you followed the "Initial Setup" instructions.

+   - [Include Recurring Events](/src/main.ts#L125) - Whether or not to filter out recurring events from note creation
+   - [Include All Day Events](/src/main.ts#L126) - Whether or not to filter out "all day" events from note creation
+   - [Include Solo Events](/src/main.ts#L127) - Whether or not to include events where you're the only attendee
+   - [Attendance Statuses](/src/main.ts#L119) - Which [statuses](https://developers.google.com/apps-script/reference/calendar/guest-status) you must have responded to an event with for it to be included